Trade war: The U.S. Fordney–McCumber Tariff

 Trading partners complained immediately.
-Those injured by World War I said that, without access by their exports to the American market, they would not be able to make payments to America on war loans.
+Those injured by World War I said that, without access for their exports to the American market, they would not be able to make payments to America on war-time loans.
 But others saw that this tariff increase would have broader deleterious effects.
 Democratic Representative Cordell Hull said, "Our foreign markets depend both on the efficiency of our production and the tariffs of countries in which we would sell.
 Our own [high] tariffs are an important factor in each.
 They injure the former and invite the latter."

-Five years after the passage of the tariff, American trading partners had raised their own tariffs by a significant degree.
+Five years after the passage of the tariff, the U.S.'s trading partners had raised their own tariffs by a significant degree.
 France raised its tariffs on automobiles from 45% to 100%, Spain raised tariffs on American goods by 40%, and Germany and Italy raised tariffs on wheat.
-This customs war is often cited as one of the main causes of the Great Depression.
+This customs war is sometimes cited as one of the causes of the Great Depression.